theresali-apple/web-app/README.md

 You will soon receive cloudwatch alarm regarding CPU usage, then the instance number increased by the auto scaling, to maintain average CPU load to 20%.
 Once you stop running the stress, and the cloudwatch alarm cleared, the instance number will be back to 1.
 But this is not as sensitive as while scaling out, sometimes scaling in only happens 20 mins later when the average CPU usage is lower than 20% by observation.

-Test result is attached to another doc with screenshot.
+Test result is attached to another doc testresult.pdf with screenshot.